ahmedkaludi/accelerated-mobile-pages/readme.txt

 * Fixed: PHP Warning: Attempt to read property "ID" on null #5589
 * Test: Test with new version of wordpress i.e. 6.5v #5581
 * Fixed: Validation issues in images when using Pencil builder #5592

-= 1.0.94 (3rd April 2024) =
-* New: Added Shortcode so that user can show or hide some content in AMP. #5474
-* Improvements: Code improvement part 2 #5567
-* Fixed: Warning appears related to author-box #5577
-* Fixed: The excerpt is not showing inside the em tag in AMP, and the font is not working. #5487
-* Fixed: Issue with a cookie banner (GDPR) #5561

 Full changelog available [ at changelog.txt](https://plugins.svn.wordpress.org/accelerated-mobile-pages/trunk/changelog.txt)